A provider speaks with a patient

 Other Duke Resources and Support

 Receiving care at Duke gives you access to a wide range of experts, should you need them.
-In addition to heart and other specialists, you’ll also be connected with social workers, psychologists, psychiatrists, and others who will tend to your mental and emotional needs.
+In addition to heart and other specialists, social workers, psychologists, psychiatrists, and others can help care for your mental health and emotional needs.
 We can also put you in touch with former Duke heart transplant recipients who have volunteered to talk with people who are starting the process.

 Remote, Written Second Opinion Reports